Layr-Labs/eigenlayer-middleware/docs/AVS-Guide.md

 ## Quick Start Guide to Build AVS Contracts:
-The EigenLayer team has built a set of reusable and extensible contracts for use in AVSs built on top of EigenLayer.
-These are contained in the general-purpose [/middleware/ folder][middleware-folder-link], which contains code that can be extended, used directly, or consulted as a reference in building AVS on top of EigenLayer.
+The EigenLayer team has built this repo as a set of reusable and extensible contracts for use in AVSs built on top of EigenLayer, which comprises code that can be extended, used directly, or consulted as a reference in building AVS on top of EigenLayer.
 There are several basic contracts that all AVS-specific contracts can be built on:
 - The *VoteWeigherBase contract* tracks an operator’s “weight” in a given quorum, across all strategies that are associated with that quorum.
 This contract also manages which strategies are in each quorum - this includes functionalities for both adding and removing strategies, as well as changing strategy weights.
 - The *RegistryBase contract* is a basic registry contract that can be used to track operators opted-into running an AVS.
 Importantly, this base registry contract assumes a maximum of two quorums, where each quorum represents an aggregation of a certain type of stake.